paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-201-general-provisions.md

 (3) **Grants.—** — Of the amounts in the Fund used under paragraph (1), not less than $2,000,000, if such amounts are available in the Fund during the relevant fiscal year, shall be used for grants to provide services for child pornography victims and child victims of a severe form of trafficking (as defined in section 103 of the Victims of Trafficking and Violence Protection Act of 2000 ([22 U.S.C.
 7102](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102&num=0&edition=prelim))) under section 214(b) of the Victims of Child Abuse Act of 1990 ([42 U.S.C.
 13002(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section13002/b&num=0&edition=prelim)).1

-(4) **Application of provision.—** — The application of the provisions of section 221(c) of the Medicare Access and CHIP Reauthorization Act of 2015 and section 50901(e) of the Advancing Chronic Care, Extenders, and Social Services Act shall continue to apply to the amounts transferred pursuant to paragraph (1).
+(4) **Application of provision.—** — The application of the provisions of section 221(c) of the Medicare Access and CHIP Reauthorization Act of 2015, section 50901(e) of the Advancing Chronic Care, Extenders, and Social Services Act,,22 So in original. section 1101(d) of division B of the Continuing Appropriations Act, 2020, and Health Extenders Act of 2019, and section 1101(d) of the Further Continuing Appropriations Act, 2020, and Further Health Extenders Act of 2019 shall continue to apply to the amounts transferred pursuant to paragraph (1).

 ### Statutory Notes